Synva

 Mr Patel, is a 80 yrs old Retired man, who mostly spends time inside the house.
 He likes to spend time alone and has limited interaction throughout the day.
 He has Severe to Profound Loss (~100db)

-High-power BTE models with strong amplification, suitable for very high hearing loss levels.
+Best Fit: High-power BTE models with strong amplification, suitable for very high hearing loss levels.

 The orion BTE is a hearing aid that is in the affordable range of hearing aids.
 It gives good output for anybody having a profound hearing loss.